nodejs/node/doc/api/stream.md

 The `readable.push()` method is designed to be as flexible as possible.
-For example, when wrapping a lower-level source that provides some form of pause/resume mechanism, and a data callback, the low-level source can be wrapped by the custom `Readable` instance as illustrated in the following example:
+For example, when wrapping a lower-level source that provides some form of pause/resume mechanism, and a data callback, the low-level source can be wrapped by the custom `Readable` instance:

 ```js
 // source is an object with readStop() and readStart() methods,